cabal-club/cable-core.js/indexes-sketching.md

 * Use the hash to delete the payload from: hash to binary blob view
 * Look up the hash to be deleted in the reverse-lookup, getting table names and the keys.
 * For each view name and key pair: remove the entry identified by the key from the associated view.

-**Note:** if the affected view was !state then query to figure out what the replacement entry should be.
-Is it better not to have the latest view?
-Instead just have !state! index all the hashes it cares about, when doing a non-historic query grab the latest entries somehow?
-It would spare us this special-case "find the previous latest hash for <view>" replenishment logic.

 ##### Deletion
 When we "delete a delete" we are essentially forgetting about a previous delete